vnaskos/kuku-kube/README.md

 # Kuku Kube Bot

-This bot was designed for [kuku kube](http://kuku-kube.com), for any other version it might need some changes.
-It's available only for linux based operating systems.
-Before you use it, don't forget to configure the Settings in the code.
+This project is a bot for [kuku kube](http://kuku-kube.com) game, in order to achieve high scores.
+It is specially designed for this specific version of the game.
+However, it can easily be adjusted for any another version with same implementation but different graphics.
+Available only for linux based operating systems.
+Configuration required before each use, see the SETTINGS block in code.

 ## Compile
 gcc -Wall kuku-bot.c -lX11 -lXtst -o kuku-bot